What is the Law Regarding Attorney-Client Privilege in Illinois?

 The death of a client may not automatically waive or terminate attorney-client privilege.
 An example of this involves the decision by the U.S. Supreme Court rejecting counsel Kenneth Starr’s attempt to obtain Vincent Foster’s notes while Starr was investigating Hillary Clinton’s role in firing several White House employees.

-Who Can Invoke Attorney-Client Privilege?
+Who Can Invoke Privilege in Illinois?

 Defendants and their DUI Lawyer may claim attorney-client privilege regarding information that meets the qualifying criteria.

 Litigants cannot invoke attorney-client privilege when attorneys are not acting as attorneys but as business advisors, members of boards of directors or other nonlegal role.